The 20 Best Pontocerebellar Hypoplasia Doctors Near Me in Washington, US

 Offers Telehealth

-Katrina Dipple is a Medical Genetics specialist and a Pediatrics provider in Seattle, Washington.
+Katrina Dipple is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Yakima, Washington.
 Dr. Dipple is rated as an Experienced provider by MediFind in the treatment of Pontocerebellar Hypoplasia.
-Her top areas of expertise are Pierre Robin Sequence, Treacher Collins Syndrome, Acrofrontofacionasal Dysostosis Syndrome, and Acrofacial Dysostosis Rodriguez Type.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Pierre Robin Sequence, Treacher Collins Syndrome, Acrofrontofacionasal Dysostosis Syndrome, and Acrofacial Dysostosis Rodriguez Type.
 Dr. Dipple is currently accepting new patients.

 What is the definition of Pontocerebellar Hypoplasia?